-Because we had net tangible assets in excess of \$5,000,000 upon the successful completion of the Initial Public Offering and the Private Placement and filed a Current Report on Form 8-K, including an audited balance sheet demonstrating this fact, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
+We are exempt from certain rules promulgated by the SEC related to certain blank check companies, such as Rule 419.
 Accordingly, investors are not afforded the benefits or protections of those rules.
 Among other things, this means we will have a longer period of time to complete our initial Business Combination than do companies subject to Rule 419.
-Moreover, if the Initial Public Offering were subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the Trust Account to us unless and until the funds in the Trust Account were released to us in connection with our completion of an initial Business Combination.
+Moreover, if the Initial Public Offering was subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the Trust Account to us unless and until the funds in the Trust Account were released to us in connection with our completion of an initial Business Combination.